Chinese Government Scholarships

 - For the senior scholar program: be a masters’ degree holder or an associate professor (or above) under the age of 50 at time of application

 There are two ways to apply:

 - Apply through the CIE: By applying through the Centre for International Experience, students will continue to pay their tuition to the University of Toronto and are eligible for a stipend.
 Additionally, students are able to transfer credits received from the host institution.

 - Apply independently: As an independent application, you will pay your tuition to your host institution.
 This option may be cheaper, but you will not be eligible to receive a stipend from the University of Toronto and your credits may not be transferrable.

-*If you are a successful CGS recipient, the Chinese Embassy will forward documents needed for your VISA to the CIE regardless of if you applied through the CIE or independently.
-Therefore, applicants must submit their completed Intake Form online to the CIE.
+*If you are a successful CGS recipient, the Chinese Embassy will forward documents needed for your VISA to the CIE regardless of whether you applied through the CIE or independently.
+Therefore, all applicants must submit a completed Intake Form online to the CIE.

 How to apply independently